ray-project/ray/doc/source/tune/examples/index.rst

 - :doc:`/tune/examples/includes/logging_example`: Example of custom loggers and custom trial directory naming.
 - :doc:`/tune/examples/includes/genetic_example`: Optimizing the Michalewicz function using the contributed GeneticSearch algorithm with AsyncHyperBandScheduler.
+- :doc:`/tune/examples/pbt_visualization/pbt_visualization`:
+  Configuring and running PBT and understanding the underlying algorithm behavior with a simple example.

 .. _tune-exercises: